openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - EdX ID of the video being watched (for example, i4x-HarvardX-PH207x-video-Simple_Random_Sample).
    * - ``code``
      - string
-     - The YouTube ID of the video being loaded (for example, OEyXaRPEzfM) or 'html5' for html5 video.
+     - For YouTube videos, the ID of the video being loaded (for example, OEyXaRPEzfM).
+For non-YouTube videos, 'html5'.
    * - ``currentTime``
      - float
      - Time the video was played, in seconds.